ejconlon/infernal/README.md

 The Infernal Machine - An AWS Lambda Custom Runtime for Haskell

+Since AWS released custom runtimes, you don't need to play any dirty tricks to get your Haskell programs running on AWS Lambda.
+Just call an `infernal` entrypoint in your `main` function, statically link your binary, and zip it up right.
+If you want to use your Lambda to serve API Gateway requests with an existing WAI app, there's a wrapper for that too.

 ## How to write your own Lambda

 * See `Makefile`, `stack.yaml`, and `package.yaml` in `demo` for the right options to build your program